 The Posse was renamed and re-established as the Payne County Mounted Patrol in late 2011.

 The Payne County Mounted Patrol is led by Under-Sheriff Garry McKinnis and Lieutenant Deputy Joe Harper.
 Recently several members attended the Reserve Academy that was hosted by the Sheriff’s office; employees Fidel Gutierrez, Patricia Benavidez, Ryan Clopton, and Katie Gutierrez, are now Reserve Deputies for the Mounted Patrol.
-Employee Martin Noyes volunteers his time as the photographer for the group, and employee Jay Goblet recently joined in 2014.
-Our other members consist of individuals in the community: Rick Hand, Tanya Schultz and John Myers.
+Employee Martin Noyes volunteers his time as the photographer for the group, Our other members consist of individuals in the community: Rick Hand, Tanya Schultz and John Myers.
 The Mounted Patrol trains through out the year to perform crowd control, search and rescue, and various other services for the Sheriff’s Office.
 Fran McKinnis and Sandy Guthrie volunteer their time, and impart their knowledge of horsemanship to train the members.

 To become a member, the horse and rider must demonstrate specific abilities including emergency stops, quick command response, and excellent horsemanship.
 Training consists of warm-ups, simulations, formations, and individual as well as group exercises.
 As the Payne County Mounted Patrol Unit becomes more active, our goals also change.
 We have sent members to attend training in search and rescue, emergency management classes; those members then impart their training onto the rest of the group.
 As in the past, all horses and most equipment is donated or purchased by the members.
 Members also provide all animal care and transportation to training and events.